-Except for the loans detailed below, the Council's financial assets have all been assessed as Stage 1 at both 31 March 2019 and 31 March 2020 which means there has been no significant increase in their credit risk.
+Except for the loans detailed below, the Council's financial assets have all been assessed as Stage 1 at both 31 March 2020 and 31 March 2021 which means there has been no significant increase in their credit risk.
 No expected credit loss has been recognised for these assets.

 At 31 March 2019, one community loan with an amortised cost gross value of £0.050m was assessed at Stage 2 and a lifetime expected credit loss of £0.025m was recognised in the 2018/2019 accounts.
-No further credit loss adjustments have been required to this loan at 31 March 2020.
+No further credit loss adjustments have been required to this loan.

-Due to the potential impact of the Covid-19 pandemic a number of existing community loans with an amortised cost gross value at 31 March 2020 of £0.205m have been assessed as Stage 2 as at 31 March 2020 reflecting that their credit risk had significantly increased since 31 March 2019.
-Lifetime expected credit losses of £0.005m have therefore been recognised in respect of these loans.
+Due to the potential impact of the Covid-19 pandemic a number of existing community loans with an amortised cost gross value at 31 March 2020 of £0.205m were assessed as Stage 2 as at 31 March 2020 reflecting that their credit risk had significantly increased since 31 March 2019.
+Lifetime expected credit losses of £0.005m were therefore recognised in respect of these loans in the 2019/2020 accounts.

-Due to major curtailments in Newcastle Airport's operations as a result of the Covid-19 pandemic, the Council has reviewed several observable factors regarding the robustness of the Airport's operations going forward and this has resulted in recognition of a lifetime expected credit loss of £0.183m at 31 March 2020 (nil at 31 March 2019) on commercial loan notes issued to the Airport with an amortised gross value of £14.575m at 31 March 2020.
+Due to major curtailments in Newcastle Airport's operations as a result of the Covid-19 pandemic, the Council has reviewed several observable factors regarding the robustness of the Airport's operations going forward and this has resulted in recognition of an additional lifetime expected credit loss of $\pm 0.096$ m at 31 March 2021 ( $\pm 0.183$ m was recognised in 2019/2020) on commercial loan notes issued to the Airport with an amortised gross value of $\pm 13.338$ m at 31 March 2021.